 Fruit: Indehiscent or irregularly dehiscent fleshy berry, with numerous small seeds.
 Rafflesia requires 6 -8 months for the blackish-brown fruit to mature.

 Fruit/Seed Dispersal: Fruits of Rafflesia are eaten by squirrels (Callosciurus) and tree shrews (Tupaia) which implicates them as the seed dispersers (Nais 1992).
-A wider range of epizoochorous dispersers have been suggested (elephants, wild pigs, tapirs), but rodents, anteaters and pangolins are more plausible.
+A wider range of epizoochorous dispersers have been suggested such as elephants, wild pigs, tapirs, rodents, anteaters and pangolins.
+Pelser et al. (2013) showed ant dispersal of seeds from Rafflesia philippensis.
 Seed dispersal in Rhizanthes and Sapria has not been documented.

 Seed: Peanut-shaped, i.e. composed of two unequal parts: distal with embryo and endosperm, proximal part composed of the rudimentary outer integument, chalaza, raphe and part of the funiculus.
 Hard schlerenchymatous outer testa.